MicrosoftDocs/memdocs/memdocs/intune/protect/epm-reports.md

 ## Elevation report

 The *Elevation report* displays a list view with details about all reported elevations.
-This list includes elevations that are managed by specific rules and those that aren't defined by rules but are captured by default elevation setting policies.
+This list includes elevations that are managed by specific rules and elevations that are captured by default elevation setting policies.
 Several columns of information are available by default, including but not limited to:

 - **File name** - The name of the file that received an elevation request.
 - **User** - The user who requested elevation of the file.